loomts/ipfs-cluster/README.md

 #### ipfs-cluster-ctl new command

-`add ... --erasure`: Added file by erasure coding, build `ipfs-cluster-ctl` and type `ipfs-cluster-ctl add -h` for details.
+`add <filepath> --erasure`: Added file by erasure coding, build `ipfs-cluster-ctl` and type `ipfs-cluster-ctl add -h` for details.
 > P.S.
 Using --erasure also force enables raw-leaves and shard

 `ecget`: Get erasure file by cid, if file was broken(canot get all shards) it will automatically recovery it.
 > P.S.
 Shell command can download file and directory directly.
-But rpc `Cluster.ECGet` can only retrieve []byte, so you need to use `tar.Extractor` to extract it to FileSystem.
+But rpc `Cluster.ECGet` can only retrieve tar archived []byte, so you need to use `tar.Extractor` to extract it to FileSystem.

 `ecrecovery`: Scan all erasure coding files pinned, if some files broken then try to recover.

 ### TODO
 This project currently supports fundamental features about Erasure Code.
 However, there are something need to be optimizated: